Proven-Paradox/shaper-system/Handbook.md

 #### Buff Track Duration
 Negative levels on the Buff Tracks have no duration, and must be removed via [Recover](#recover) or similar measures.
-Positive values begin decaying after 3 rounds.
+Positive values begin decaying after 3 Rounds.
 Receiving another increase along the corresponding Buff Track resets this timer.
 Once a buff track begins decaying, its level decreases at every [Round Start](#round-start).

 > For example, Cyrick casts [Fortify](#fortify) on himself in Round 1 of combat.
 If he does not gain another boost in his Defense Track by Round 4, his Defense Buff would begin decaying.
 On Round 3, he uses [Hold Fast](#hold-fast), boosting his Defense Buff to level 2 and resetting the decay timer to Round 6.
 At Round 6's start, Cyrick's Defense Track decreases to 1.
-If he does not receive another defense buff by round 7's start, the track will decay to 0.
+If he does not receive another defense buff by Round 7's start, the track will decay to 0.

 ## Positioning
 Knowing who you can reach and who can reach you is critical in combat, so these rules are here to help you keep up with the flow of a fight.